-- Year 11 camp at Jindabyne.
-This is a ski camp and allows students to experience the thrill of skiing in a safe environment.
+Year 11 camp at Narrabeen.
+This is a three day crossroads camp including guest presenters and fun challenging activities in a safe and controlled environment.

 - Band camp is an excellent curriculum camp for 100 students passionate about making music from all years in the school.
 It takes place at the end of Semester 1, before the Musicale Concert.
 Students attend with staff and music tutors and guest conductors and then return ready to play for the annual concert.
 In 2014 the camp was held at Stanwell Tops Conference Centre.

 There are coordinators for Year 7 and Year 11 transition.
 They are responsible for the wellbeing of new students and ensure they settle into the school.
 They assist students with their curriculum and the organisational procedures.

 STHS has enjoyed a long association with the Peer Support Foundation of Australia.
 Each year, every student in Year 8 completes the peer support training course – an intensive two-day program that provides explicit lessons in leadership, emotional intelligence, resilience and the role of respectful relationships.
 The traning gives many of our boys the opportunity to be selected as Peer Leaders.
 The primary purpose of Peer Leaders is to assist with the successful transition of new Year 7 students to high school.
 Starting at high school can be a challending stage in any young person’s life.
 New buildings, procedures, subjects, transport routes and routines mean that having an experienced and empathetic role model from Year 9 gives our Year 7 students a supportive and connected transition experience.
 It also gives our mentors an important opportunity to demonstrate leadership skills.